Applicants should submit a letter of inquiry (LOI) using our online application system. Click here for instructions on how to submit an LOI.

 Online letters of inquiry may be submitted at any time.

-The RFF has three program areas: Economic Justice for Women, the Environment, and Institutional Accountability and Individual Liberty.
+The RFF has three program areas: Democracy, Economic Justice for Women, and the Environment.
 The guidelines for these program areas appear on their specific pages, along with lists of sample grants made in each area.

 This is an in-house determination staff will make.
 If there is programmatic overlap, our staff will decide which program area is most appropriate.